How writing was taught in Victorian and Edwardian schools

 I have been unable to confirm what the slate pencils were made of.
 The most likely information on the internet suggests that they were of a soft slate composition or soap stone.
 The writing on the slate came out white.

-We also had chalks which seemed to me to be even more trouble.
+Later we had chalks which seemed to me to be even more trouble than slate.

 Each child's desk had an inkpot made of white china which was set into a specially made hole.
 These can be seen at the far right of desks on the classrooms page.
 Ink pots were filled each week by children who the teacher designated as class monitors.
 One of the pictures shows how the writing is dark after the nib has just been dipped into the ink and fades off until the nib is next dipped in.
 Note that the ink is blue, which was standard in the 1940s and 50s, and probably before.